Lutando/docs-oxd/sources/plugin/csharp/index.md

-## oxD-CSharp
+## oxd-CSharp

-CSharp Client Library for the [Gluu oxD](https://www.gluu.org/docs-oxd/2.4.4/)
+CSharp Client Library for the [Gluu oxd](https://www.gluu.org/docs-oxd/2.4.4/)

-oxdCsharp is a thin wrapper around the [communication protocol](https://www.gluu.org/docs-oxd/oxdserver/) of oxD server.
-This can be used to access the OpenID connect Authorization end points of the Gluu Server via the oxD RP.
-This library provides the function calls required by a website to access user information from a OpenID Connect Provider (OP) by using the OxD as the Relying Party (RP).
+oxd server.
+This can be used to access the OpenID connect Authorization end points of the Gluu Server via the oxd RP.
+This library provides the function calls required by a website to access user information from a OpenID Connect Provider (OP) by using the oxd as the Relying Party (RP).

 * [Code on GitHub](https://github.com/GluuFederation/oxd-csharp).
 * [Tests on GitHub](https://github.com/GluuFederation/oxd-csharp/tree/master/CSharp/client).